 AFTERCARE INSTRUCTIONS - PLEASE READ BEFORE YOUR PROCEDURE AND FOLLOW FOR OPTIMAL RESULTS

-There is no need to do anything with your brows after the procedure.
-If your brows are oozing plasma and/or blood after the procedure, you can take a dry q-tip and gently wipe away the excess or wash the brow area as follows:
+- If your brows are oozing plasma and/or blood after the procedure, take a wet q-tip and gently wipe away the excess every two hours until bedtime.
+This will prevent a thick scab from forming.

-- Pat your brows dry and air dry if needed to ensure the tattoo is completely dry.
+- Gently pat your brows with a clean towel to ensure the tattoo is completely dry.

-- After day 2, if there is no oozing or blood, it's no longer necessary to wash the brows out.
-Just keep them clean and dry and allow them to breathe so they can heal.
+- After day 2, there should be no oozing or blood.
+Keep them clean and dry and allow them to breathe so they can heal.

 - Avoid excessive sweating for the next few days as the skin is still open. (i.e. gym, working out).
 Once the area has healed over it is fine to resume exercise.